semrush/intergalactic/website/docs/data-display/area-chart/area-chart-d3-code.md

 ## Edge cases

-- If a part of the chart has no data – use a dashed line to draw that period.
+- If a part of the chart has no data – use a dashed line to draw the period.
 - If the data has only one value – display it as a dot.
 - Two consecutively known values will automatically be displayed as the `Area` component.